UPC Barcode – Basic Overview

 Companies technically do not “buy” UPCs, but rather license a GS1 Company Prefix.
 The Company Prefix enables a company to create the UPC barcode numbers (aka GTINs).
 The length of a Company Prefix will determine how many GTIN assignments can be created.
 Consequently, you will license a GS1 Company Prefix to create assignments in 10,100,1000, 10000 and 100,000 blocks.
 The pricing of the GS1 Company Prefix is dependent on how many UPC assignments (GTINs) you will need.

 Every product requires a unique UPC barcode assignment (GTIN) so companies need to take into consideration every variance of size and color.
-For example, if you have 15 items and each item can come in one of six colors.
-You will need to create 90 GTINs (15 x 6).
+For example: If there are 15 items, and each item can come in one of six colors, then there will be the need to create a total of 90 GTINs (15 different items x 6 colors).

 What happens if I assign all my GTINs available with my GS1 Company Prefix?